Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Distinguished varieties and numerical contractions

 For the converse part, it is enough to assume that $\cW$ is an irreducible variety because if it is not, then one considers the direct sum of the numerical contractions obtained for each irreducible component.

 So given an irreducible distinguished variety $\cW$, we have to find a c.n.u.\ numerical contraction $F$ such that $\cW=\cW_F$.
-The idea goes back to the seminal work of Agler--McCarthy \cite{AM_Acta}.
-Essentially the same idea was carried out in \cite[Theorem 3.5]{Pal-Shalit} for the symmetrized bidisk to obtain an $F$.
+The idea goes back to the work \cite{AM_Acta} of Agler and McCarthy, which was adopted in the setting of the symmetrized bidisk to obtain an $F$ by Pal and Shalit \cite[Theorem 3.5]{Pal-Shalit}.
 We sketch the proof for completeness.
 The first step is to construct a Hardy-type reproducing kernel Hilbert space $H(k)$ on $\cW\cap \bG$ that originates from a regular Borel measure on the boundary $\cW\cap b\bG$.
-The existence of the measure is guaranteed by a result from the theory of Riemann surfaces.
+The existence of the measure is guaranteed by a result of the theory of Riemann surfaces.
 Consider the pair $(M_s,M_p)$ of multiplication by coordinate functions on $H(k)$.
-It turns out (see Lemma 3.4 in \cite{Pal-Shalit}) that the closed symmetrized bidisk $\Gamma$ is a spectral set for $(M_s,M_p)$ (the so called $\Gamma$-contraction, a terminology due to Agler--Young \cite{ay-jot}), i.e., for every polynomial $f$ in two variables.
+It turns out (see Lemma 3.4 in \cite{Pal-Shalit}) that the closed symmetrized bidisk $\Gamma$ is a spectral set for $(M_s,M_p)$ (the so called $\Gamma$-contraction, a terminology due to Agler and Young \cite{ay-jot}), i.e., for every polynomial $f$ in two variables.
 Note that this makes $M_p$ a contraction.
-Invoke Theorem 4.2 in \cite{BPSR} that says that there is a unique numerical contraction $F:\operatorname{Ran}(I-M_pM_p^*)\to\operatorname{Ran}(I-M_pM_p^*)$ such that Pal and Shalit showed that $\operatorname{Ran}(I-M_pM_p^*)$ is finite dimensional (thus $F$ is a matrix) and that $\cW\cap\bG=\cW_F\cap\bG$.
+Invoke Theorem 4.2 in \cite{BPSR} that says that there is a unique numerical contraction $F:\operatorname{Range}(I-M_pM_p^*)\to\operatorname{Range}(I-M_pM_p^*)$ such that Pal and Shalit showed that $\operatorname{Range}(I-M_pM_p^*)$ is finite dimensional (thus $F$ is a matrix) and that $\cW\cap\bG=\cW_F\cap\bG$.